-How to Feed a Cat a Rotational Diet
+How To Feed a Cat a Rotational Diet

 By: Lindsay PevnyUpdated:

-How to Feed a Cat a Rotational Diet
+How To Feed a Cat a Rotational Diet

 Have you ever wondered if your cat gets bored of eating the same thing for every meal?
 If so, feeding your cat a rotational diet might be something your cat enjoys and even benefits from.

-Why Feed Your Cat a Rotational Diet
+Why Feed Your Cat a Rotational Diet?

 First, feeding your cat a rotational diet makes it easier to change foods in the future.
 Cats who eat only one type of food are more likely to refuse trying another.
-If your cat ever needs a specialty food, develops a food allergy or his usual food is discontinued, you will have to convince him to eat something new.
+If your cat ever needs a specialty food, develops a food allergy, or his usual food is discontinued, you will have to convince him to eat something new.

 Letting him go hungry until he gives up and eats the new diet is a dangerous proposition.
 It only takes cats a few days to develop hepatic lipidosis, also known as fatty liver, a potentially fatal condition that requires immediate treatment.